souzavinny/rollups-deployment/README.md

 ## Published DApps

-Cartesi is running Cartesi Nodes for decentralized applications.
-In the future, other node runners will also run their nodes and validate DApps.
-The implementation and hosting of a frontend is not in the scope of this service.
-Find below DApps implemented and hosted by the community:
+Cartesi is initially running Cartesi nodes for decentralized applications.
+In the future, other node runners will also run their nodes and validate Cartesi Rollups DApps.
+The implementation and hosting of a frontend is not in the scope of what is done by the Cartesi team.
+Find below the first hacks implemented and hosted by the community:

 - Calculator: https://web3calculator-stg.surge.sh/
 - Iris flower ML classification: https://irisclassifier-stg.surge.sh/